souheib1/Point-Transformer/README.md

 # Point Transformer

 This is an unofficial comprehensive implementation of Point Transformer, a pioneering deep-learning technique for 3D data processing introduced by Zhao et al. (2021) [1].
-It served as the culmination of the 3D Point Cloud and Modeling course within the MVA Master program.

 ## Data